asaenz16/QRW_Image_Seg/index.md

 S^{x}_{i} \cdot S^{x}_{j}, \quad S^{y}_{i} \cdot S^{x}_{j}, \quad S^{z}_{i} \cdot S^{z}_{j},
 $$
 so that the operators $$S_k^{x},S_k^{y}, S_k^{z}$$ are given by (constant multiples) of the Pauli operators, acting on the $$k \in \Lambda$$ copy of $$\mathbb{C}^{2S+1}$$ in $$\mathbb{H}_{\Lambda}$$.
-3.the \emph{Hamiltonian} is given by a sum of local operators,
+3. the *Hamiltonian* is given by a sum of local operators,
 $$
 H = \sum_{i, j \in \Lambda} h_{i,j}
 $$